janet-lang/pkgs/CONTRIBUTING.md

 package's name and URL and edit the `pkgs.janet` file.
 Plus points for simple descriptions or reasons why you are adding the package in the comment.

-These are essential requirements on the package.
+Below are the key requirements for the package.
 The probability of merge correlates with completeness.

 * Check if the package exists before adding it twice.